South Sudan rebels seize oil wells, mediators urge talks

 The United Nations said on Thursday about 58,000 civilians have sought refuge in its compounds across South Sudan.

 Kiir and rebel leader Machar say their disagreement is political.
-But many of the civilians seeking safety in the U.N. bases say ethnic bloodletting has left them paralysed with fear.
+But many of the civilians seeking safety in the U.N. bases say ethnic bloodletting has left them paralyzed with fear.

 Lina Yohanis, a 22-year-old mother of two, said her sister was killed by soldiers who targeted her because she was a Nuer.
 "They poured fuel on her and burned her," Yohanis told Reuters in a sprawling U.N. compound in Juba.